Terms & Conditions of Sales

 • The security deposit must be paid to the owner before entering the premises:

-• either sent by mail in advance,
+• be sent by mail in advance,

 • An invoice will be issued at the end of the security deposit retention period and sent to the company.